Telecom Italia slides as CEO weighs network spinoff in test for KKR bid

 TIM's single biggest investor, French media group Vivendi VIV.PA, has said KKR's offer is too low and it has sponsored the appointment of Labriola, which received unanimous board backing.

-The network spin-off would comprise TIM's wholesale-only business.
+The network spin-off would comprise TIM's wholesale-only operations, including the whole of its fixed network infrastructure.
 Sources had said it would include submarine cable unit Sparkle and a significant portion of the company's debt and staff.

 ($1 = 0.8930 euros)